Insurance FAQs

 Q. How do I find out if my deductible or out-of-pocket has been met?

-Q. Do all services require pre-certification with BCBS?
+Q. Do all services require pre-certification with UMR?

 Q. What pharmacies are in network?
 Are any pharmacies excluded?

-Q. What is MDLIVE and how do I access it?
+Q. What is TELEDOC and how do I access it?

 Q. Do we have dental insurance?